Surviving a Tax Audit: A Comprehensive Guide

 Nothing good can come from you sitting down with the IRS!

 If the taxpayer wishes to fight the determination, reconstructive accounting by a financial professional is typically necessary.
 An amended tax return filing may even be necessary if the difference between the original and new return is significant.
 In any case, the burden of proof is always on the taxpayer.
-In many cases, only a reputable and experienced team of tax professionals can satisfy an auditor that whatever mess existed with the original accounting that caused the original return to be misstated, has been corrected in the revised accounting, and that ultimately the revised return position is the correct position.
+In many cases, only a reputable and experienced team of tax professionals can satisfy an auditor that whatever mess existed with the original accounting that caused the original return to be misstated, has been corrected in the revised accounting, and that ultimately the revised return position is in the correct position.

 What if I Know I Cheated on My Taxes and the IRS Wants to Speak With Me?

 If you know that you made misstatements or engaged in inaccurate reporting methods on your taxes and have been contacted by any agency including the IRS, California Board of Equalization (BOE), California Franchise Tax Board (FTB), or the California Employment Development Department do not face the audit alone.
 All too often taxpayers think that they can fix their tax problems by making additional inaccurate or implausible statements to the examining agency.
 Other taxpayers may think that they can talk their way out of a situation.
-Unfortunately the taxpayer forgets that the auditor does this for a living and implausible statements made on the basis of charisma or confidence simply won’t carry the day.
+Unfortunately, the taxpayer forgets that the auditor does this for a living, and implausible statements made on the basis of charisma or confidence simply won’t carry the day.
 Rather, the taxpayer is more likely to compound their liability and trigger a criminal investigation due to the presence of one or more badges of fraud.

 If the taxpayer knows that there are tax filing errors and potential improprieties on their tax form, the most prudent thing they can do is to establish a layer of separation between themselves and the auditing agent.
 A tax attorney can serve as a buffer and prevent the examining agent from obtaining criminal admissions from your conduct and statements.
 Since the most difficult element regarding criminal tax penalties for the IRS to prove is intent, taking the taxpayer out of the equation eliminates the possibility that you may provide the evidence their audit is designed to find.
 Aside from circumstantial evidence of intent, the only direct evidence they can obtain that you intentionally cheated will come from your own mouth.

 Circumstantial evidence is the only other way the IRS and other agencies can prove criminal intent regarding taxes.
-Circumstantial evidence includes the information contained in your tax records and books, things your employees may say, and evidence that may arise from a third-party.
+Circumstantial evidence includes the information contained in your tax records and books, things your employees may say, and evidence that may arise from a third party.
 Luckily, circumstantial evidence is typically seen as less persuasive than direct evidence.
 While you cannot control the circumstantial evidence the IRS may find, you can prevent providing direct evidence to agents and auditors.
 Remember, no matter how smart you are, you are outgunned and fighting against the resources of an entire agency.

 What Can I Do if I am Facing an IRS Tax Audit?